11 Content Distribution Tools to Increase ROI of Every Post

 7. Repurpose.io

-- Automated Workflows: The core of the platform.
-You can create rules like, “When a new YouTube video is published, automatically create a vertical version for TikTok and a square version for LinkedIn.”
+- Automated Workflows: You can create rules like, “When a new YouTube video is published, automatically create a vertical version for TikTok and a square version for LinkedIn.”

 - Full Video and Snippet Creation: Can publish full-length videos or create short, shareable clips with custom branding.